Porter's five forces analysis: Bargaining power of customers

 The bargaining power of customers is also described as the market of outputs: the ability of customers to put the firm under pressure, which also affects the customer's sensitivity to price changes.
 Firms can take measures to reduce buyer power, such as implementing a loyalty program.
-Buyers' power is high if buyers have many alternatives.
-It is low if they have few choices.
+Buyer power is higher if buyers have many alternatives, lower if they have few choices.